 The hotel’s prominent position is ideal for guests on business but also for those who wish to experience the captivating Venetian ambience of Corfu Town, at their own leisure.

-Arcadion Hotel is in fact located at the Pendofanaro, which has been the locals’ favourite meeting place for generations.
+Arcadion Hotel is in fact located at the Pendofanaro, which has been the locals’ favorite meeting place for generations.

 Some of the most beautiful sights of the Old Town of Corfu, such as the City Hall square, the Cambiello, the Plati Kandouni and the Ionian Academy, the Bosketo, the imposing Old Fortress next to the Palace of Saints Michael and George, are all in short distance from Arcadion Hotel.